yeoneung/icml_rebuttal/README.md

 Thank you for your sincere engagement with our paper.
 Despite a stated lack of expertise, we appreciate your perspective.

-One of the contributions outlined is "online learning of LQR without a stabilizing parameter set".
+- Q1: One of the contributions outlined is "online learning of LQR without a stabilizing parameter set".
 I wonder how this compares to the work of Black-Box Control for Linear Dynamical Systems, Chen and Hazan 2021?

-How restrictive is the curvature assumption on
-?
+- Q2: With regard to Assumption 2.1, we respectfully suggest that Assumption 2.1 aligns with established standards, equivalent as enforcing log-concavity on the density function and Lipschitz smoothness on the gradient of the density function, as discussed in (Dwivedi et al., 2018).
+Additionally, we note that another study addressing Bayesian regret bounds (Ouyang et al., 2019) introduces the Gaussian noise assumption, which remains consistent with our assumption.